federicodambrosio/INFOMGP-Practical2/README.md

 <span style="color:blue">Q:</span> Why is the demo not working out of the box?
 <span style="color:blue">A:</span>: with the same parameters as your input program: infomgp_practical2 "folder_name_without_slash" "name of txt scene files".

-The practical will be checked during a special session in the deadline date .
-Every pair will have 10 minutes to shortly present their practical, and be tested by the lecturer with some fresh scene files.
-In addition, the lecturer will ask every person a short question that should be easy to answer if this person was fully involved in the exercise.
-This will typically be a double session in our regular slot B; check the calendar.

 # Good work!